Understanding the Benefits of Anti-Wrinkle Brow Lifts

 During the procedure, the doctor will use a fine needle to inject anti-wrinkle into specific muscles in your forehead and brow area.
 These injections are strategically placed to relax the muscles that pull the brows down, allowing the muscles that lift the brows to function unopposed.
 This results in a subtle lift of the brows and a smoother forehead.

-The procedure is typically quick, often completed within 15 minutes.
+The procedure is typically quick and often completed within 15 minutes.
 While some patients report a slight pinching sensation during the injections, most find the procedure to be relatively comfortable.

 The full effects of an anti-wrinkle brow lift are typically visible within 7 to 14 days after the procedure.
 During this time, you’ll notice a gradual lifting of the brows and a reduction in wrinkles.
 The results can last between 3 to 6 months, depending on individual factors such as how your body metabolizes the drug.
 Regular maintenance treatments are recommended to sustain the lift effect.